 “I realized that I was fixing to be gone on the road even more than I had in the last 7 years,” says Springer.
 “My two sons, Kent and Keith, were 14 and 15.
-I knew they needed dad to be home and around them more than I needed to go sing, so I went in and ask to be dropped from Giant Records.
+I knew they needed dad to be home and around them more than I needed to go sing.
 Best move I ever made.”

 Looking back, Springer appreciates the opportunity he was given with the Roger Springer Band.

 “I am proud of the Roger Springer Band record because I got to record the kind of record I wanted to,” says Springer.
 “It was a great experience.”

 Springer has not released any new music since the Roger Springer Band album, which he does not mind.

 “I put recording artist out of my mind after 1999,” says Springer.
 “I would love to record one more record, just for myself someday of all western swing songs.
 Just to have for myself.”